jsm8989/vesicles_iii/lab_notes.md

 - Pester Morten (DLW is a mess)
 - Order TR, DOPC?
 For the more precise stuff
 - Clean up my old stuff, review notes, set up lab notebook

+### 1/11/21
+- Microscope training with Jurij
+- See BF_imaging protocol for notes

 ### 14/12/21